Koenkk/zigbee2mqtt.io/docs/guide/adapters/README.md

 - [CC2538-BSL](https://github.com/JelmerT/cc2538-bsl) (multi platform Python based command line tool)
 - [llama-bsl](https://github.com/electrolama/llama-bsl) (multi platform Python based command line tool, a fork of cc2538-bsl with added features)
 - Texas Instrumens [FLASH PROGRAMMER 2](https://www.ti.com/tool/FLASH-PROGRAMMER) (Windows only)

-Migrating from a different adapter?
-Make sure to [copy the ieee address](./flashing/copy_ieeaddr.html).

 ### Router
 Besides serving as a coordinator some adapters can also be used as a Zigbee router (check if there is a router firmware by clicking on your adapter).
 To factory reset/pair: